 Calling all ministry ‘veterans’!
 Do you remember doing ministry before email arrived on the scene?
 Was there a time when you connected with people face-to-face instead of “Facebooking” them?

 Life has changed greatly in the last 10 years—and so has ministry.
-Putting off the move to online media is no longer an option for those who lead volunteers.
+Putting off the move to online tools and social media is no longer an option for those who lead volunteers.

 Today’s technologies can make ministry more effective.
 It allows us to connect with a generation that grew up on tweets, hashtags, and texting.
 Take this assessment to see how you’re integrating technology with ministry.